aelfrith92/cosmo-s-artworks/README.md

 - W3schools has been the main source of knowledge
 - My mentor, Daisy McGirr, also suggested to pay attention to responsiveness, accessibility features, indentation, **commit signatures**.
 ### Content
-- Wood textures come from visual resources available at https://www.wood-database.com/
+- Wood textures come from graphic resources available at https://www.wood-database.com/
 - Icons retrieved from both fontawesome and flaticon
 - General design ideas inspired by Angela Yu, founder of https://www.appbrewery.co/
 - Cosimino Morieri himself, as source of his own works and related photos

 ### Media
-All graphis materials are fully licensed or free-to-use.
+All graphic materials are fully licensed or free-to-use.

 ### Acknowledgements